mwestera/sem2_2023/classes/04_intensional_3/README.md

    4. {<a, b>, <b, c>, <c, d>, <d, a>}
    5. {<a, b>, <b, c>, <a, c>, <d, c>}
 6. **Functions and intensions.**
    1. Specify in set theory an example (say, on a domain of four individuals) of the type of function that could be the _extension_ of an intransitive verb like _walk_.
-If you are unsure, consider the _type_ (s, e, t, etc.) of intransitive verbs.
+That is, fill in the dots: ⟦WALK(w)⟧ = ....
+If you are unsure, consider the _type_ (s, e, t, etc.) of (the extension of) intransitive verbs.
-   2. Similarly, specify an example of the type of function that could be the _intension_ of an intransitive verb.
+   2. Similarly, specify an example of the type of function that could be the _intension_ of an intransitive verb, i.e., ⟦WALK⟧ = ....
-   3. Do the same for the extension and intension of a _transitive_ verb like _kiss_.
-7. **Belief.** Recall that BELIEF can be interpreted (in each world) as a relation between an individual (the subject) and a set of its 'belief worlds'.
-Specify such a relation in set theory, assuming, say, three individuals and four worlds, such that individual _a_ believes it is raining, individual _b_ believes that it is not raining, and individual _c_ does not hold either belief (i.e., they are unsure).
-8. **Quantifier raising for de-re/de-dicto.**
+7. **Belief.** Suppose there are two worlds: w₁ in which it rains, and w₂ in which it doesn't.
+Specify (set-theoretically) John's belief worlds in w₁, such that, in w₁, John believes that it doesn't rain.
+Next, specify John's belief worlds in w₂ such that, in that world, John is unsure whether it rains.
+(This can be difficult to wrap your head around at first, so collaborate, and/or ask in the forum if you get stuck!)
+8. **Derivation with 'belief'.**
+   1. Provide a formal derivation of the logical translation of the sentence 'A student sleeps'.
-   1. Try to write out the formal, compositional derivation of the _two_ translations predicted for the sentence 'Mary believes a student sleeps'.
+   2. Next, compositionally derive a translation (using the result you obtained previously and the lexical entry from the class notes) for the sentence 'Mary believes a student sleeps'.
-   2. If you got stuck, at least provide the two translations you would expect to get out at the top node.
-Is there an entailment relation between the two translations?
-Should there be?
-Try to provide reasoning for your answer, illustrated by one or several models.
-9. **Why the quantifier-raising account may be insufficient for wide-scope indefinites.** Do you remember from the paper (and class discussion) the _main argument_ why a quantifier raising account may be insufficient?
-(Remember that section 2 has a rather slow build up, culminating in the most serious evidence in section 2.3).
-Try to recontruct some of the crucial examples, and indicate exactly what the problem is.
-Does this mean quantifier raising should _not_ be assumed as a possible mechanism in semantics?
+   3. Define a model (using English, set theory and/or pictures) containing at least one world in which the sentence is true, specifying all the relevant pieces (mainly, Mary's belief worlds).
+   4. Does your translation correspond to a de-re or de-dicto reading?
+(Next week we'll derive the other reading; it's taking a while to get there!)
 10. **An account of the factivity of know.**
-    1. Provide a lexical entry for the verb _know_ (translation into logic), analogous to that of _belief_, and also specify its interpretation into the set-theoretical meta-language.
-You can refer to an individual d's 'knowledge worlds' in a given world w as, say, the set K(d, w).
+    1. First, define a lexical entry for the verb _know_ (translation into logic), that is entirely analogous to that of _belief_, except it has predicate KNOW instead of BELIEVE.
+For starters, let's interpret KNOW exactly like BELIEVE (see class notes): ⟦KNOW(w)(a, ℙ)⟧ = True if Bel(⟦a⟧, ⟦w⟧) ⊆ ⟦ℙ⟧, False otherwise.
     2. It has often been observed that English _know_ presupposes the truth of its complement (i.e., it is weird to say "Anna _knows_ that it's raining" if you (as the speaker) think that it isn't.).
 This is the _factivity_ presupposition of _know_.
 By your own judgments (in a language of choice), test which of the following propositional attitude verbs similarly presuppose factivity (provide concrete linguistic examples as evidence): _believe_, _discover_, _see_, _doubt_.
-    3. Let's say w₀ in our set-theoretical meta-language always refers to the _actual_ world in which the utterance is being made.
-Can you capture the factivity presupposition of _know_ by tweaking the interpretation of KNOW, that is, on the set theory side?
-Perhaps factivity can be modeled as some kind of relation between the actual world w₀ and a person's knowledge-worlds...
+    3. Let's add a shorthand w<sub>u</sub> to our set-theoretical meta-language, which always refers to the _actual_ world in which the utterance is being made.
+Can you capture the factivity of _know_ by tweaking the interpretation of KNOW, adding some kind of constraint involving w<sub>u</sub> and ⟦ℙ⟧?
+That is, fill in the dots: ⟦KNOW(w)(a, ℙ)⟧ = True if Bel(⟦a⟧, ⟦w⟧) ⊆ ⟦ℙ⟧ and ..., False otherwise. _(This is tricky to conceive, but not super complicated once you see it.
+Please collaborate, and ask in the forum if you get stuck, there indicating what you have tried so far and why it doesn't work.)_
-    4. Instead of specifying factivity in the _interpretation_ of the predicate KNOW, we could also include it, instead, in the lexical entry for _know_, i.e., in its _translation_ to logic.
-Find a way to achieve this, by making use of the fact that functions (to truth values) can be seen as sets.